-This article is your guide to answering the question Do Christmas lights use a lot of electricity?
-Christmas lights do use quite a bit of energy, but there are ways you can lower to costs to light up the holiday season.
+This article is your guide to answering the question: Do Christmas lights use a lot of electricity?
+Christmas lights can use quite a bit of energy, but there are ways you can lower the costs to light up the holiday cheer during the Christmas season.

 Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
 We hope find this post helpful!
 And makes it easier for you to know more about Christmas lights.
 Be sure to also check out our one-of-a-kind energy savings calculator!